eddiem3/SpikeGPT-container/readme.md

 # Running SpikeGPT

-## Copy the SpikeGPT directory, including the approporate model weights as described in the project README into the SpikeGPT-container directory
+## Copy the SpikeGPT directory

+Be sure to include the approporate model weights as described in the SpikeGPT project [README](https://github.com/ridgerchu/SpikeGPT) and copy the folder into the SpikeGPT-container directory

 ```
 cd SpikeGPT-container